ahmed-hariri/ahmed-hariri/README.md

 ###

 <p align="left">
-  I'm Ahmed Hariri, a Front-End Engineer passionate about building fast, secure, and scalable web experiences.
+  I'm Ahmed Hariri, a Front-End Developer passionate about building fast, secure, and scalable web experiences.
   I focus on writing clean, efficient code while optimizing performance and ensuring strong security practices.
   Continuously learning and exploring new technologies, my goal is to create intuitive, high-performance interfaces that deliver the best user experience.